kubeflow/website/content/en/docs/methods/_index.md

 +++
 title = "Methods & Distributions"
-description = "A list available methods for Kubeflow deployment and operations" weight = 60
+description = "A list of available methods for Kubeflow deployment and operations" weight = 60
 +++